SeoulTechPSE/fenicsx-colab/README.md

 ```

 ```
-Hello from rank 1
 Hello from rank 0
   dolfinx : 0.10.0
   MPI size: 4
 ⏱ Elapsed time: 1.783023 s
+Hello from rank 1
 Hello from rank 2
 Hello from rank 3
 ```

-This will print the rank output in order and measure elapsed time on rank `0`.
+This will measure elapsed time on rank `0`.